genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 approve adding them to the group.
 You can learn more about data sharing, permissions and groups in the "Sharing Data and Collaboration" section.

-Vendor IDs are used for app development.
-Apps you have created will be marked with your vendor ID.
+Vendor IDs are used for application development.
+Applications you have created will be marked with your vendor ID.
 Moreover, here you can specify which page you would like to see after login: Dashboard or File Manager.

-**Tasks** links to the Task Manager app, where you can monitor running and previous computations.
+**Tasks** links to the Task Manager application, where you can monitor running and previous computations.

 In the bottom right corner of the page you can see the Chatra **chat window**.